Lea Michele Nude: ‘Scream Queens’ Star Posts Naked Photos On Instagram As Part Of So-Called ‘Bed Series’

 Lea Michele also appeared nude on the cover of UK Women’s Health and discussed how she stays in shape.

-“Right now, I feel physically in my best shape and emotionally in my best place,” Michele said (via The Huffington Post).
+“Right now, I feel physically in my best shape and emotionally in my best place,” Michele said, via the Huffington Post.
 “For me, working out has to be good for my mind too, and when I leave, the endorphins are buzzing, I’m glowing and I feel like I can take on the world.”

 And Lea Michele puts in plenty of hard work to keep herself so fit.
 The actress has opened up about her strict nutrition and fitness regimen, which includes intensive workouts and a diet of vegan foods along with regular trips to the spa.